albirrkarim/laravel-react-starter-kit-pro/README.md

 **Why it's expensive?
 Why it's not opensource package?**

-We need funding to make this starter kit always maintened.
+We need funding to make this starter kit always maintained.
 No worry, i make the price is cheap $3 USD monthly. its just price of a coffee.

 **This package will update the dependencies every?**